MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-PhishFilterPolicy.md

 Specifically, this switch returns the following additional properties:

-- **ConfidenceLevel**: Level of signals indicated by spoof intelligence that these domains may be suspicious, based on historical sending patterns and the reputation score of the domains.
+- ConfidenceLevel: Level of signals indicated by spoof intelligence that these domains may be suspicious, based on historical sending patterns and the reputation score of the domains.
-- **DomainPairsCountInCategory**: The spoofed domains displayed are separated into two categories: suspicious domain pairs and non-suspicious domain pairs.
-Suspicious domain pairs include high-confidence spoof, moderate confidence spoof, and non-suspicious domain pairs.
+- DomainPairsCountInCategory: The spoofed domains displayed are separated into two categories: suspicious domain pairs and non-suspicious domain pairs.
+For more information, see [this topic](https://docs.microsoft.com/microsoft-365/security/office-365-security/walkthrough-spoof-intelligence-insight).

 ```yaml
 Type: SwitchParameter